SemenovAlex/instant-gratification/README.md

 ### Conclusion

 Parameters found in step 5 will give you an AUC of 0.99 minimum (for the true target of course)!
 So we will use these parameters to build a model for competition data.

-Final kernel with model can be found [here]().
+Final kernel with the model can be found [here]().
+Jypyter Notebook for this analysis can be found [here]().

 Thanks for reading!